Ninohe, Japan: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Check that you get the necessary type.
-The majority of adapters available are simply plug changers and require your devices to adjust the voltage themselves.
-If your devices can't do that they could burn up.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types A and B. Ensure that you choose the necessary type.
+Many adapters currently available are simply plug changers and require your electronics to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
+This one works in most places.

 A portable power bank, like this one